 Complete this authorization form to give us permission to release your medical records to you or your provider.
-For mental health or student health records, please use the behavioral medicine and student health authorization form.
+For mental health records, please use the behavioral medicine authorization form.
 When you’ve completed the appropriate form, please email or mail the form to:

 Release of Information